-In front of over 69,000 fans at CenturyLink, the Sounders got off to a slow start.
-However, their defense remained strong and stout.
+In front of over 69,000 fans at CenturyLink, Seattle got off to a slow start.
+However, the Sounders defense remained strong and stout.
 Kim Kee-hee has been thrown in at centerback with more than five different combinations this year.
 He started out the season alongside Chad Marshall.
 However, injuries forced Marshall to retire this past summer.

 Kim has been paired up with Román Torres, Xavier Arreaga, Jonathan Campbell, Saad Abdul-Salaam and even midfielder Gustav Svensson.
 For a guy that came from South Korea and is still adjusting to the language, Kim held strong the entire season.